The What and The Why of Cloud Native Applications – An introductory guide

 Continuous deployment (CD) allows the automation of the delivery of binary packages to the production environment.
 CD also adds an automated step after the package has been posted to the repository to install the new version of the package to production.
 The process also needs to include an automated monitoring process that can determine if the application deployment was successful and trigger a rollback if required.

 Adopting CI/CD practices allows organizations to quickly iterate and improve an application, releasing new features or fixing existing bugs.
-Tools like Jenkins and Spinnaker can help with CI/CD.

 Infrastructure as Code

 The core principle is to create reproducible infrastructure at the click of a button by treating Infrastructure as Code (IaC).
 Teams codify all the instructions necessary to ensure environments are automatically provisioned, consistent, and repeatable.
 This process is a significant shift from the traditional practice of build, deploy, patch and maintain, which were time-consuming and error-prone.
 Tools like Terraform, Pulumi, and cloud vendor tools such as AWS CDK can help with this effort.

 Another core premise in cloud native is immutable infrastructure.
 The term is borrowed from the programming concept of immutability.
 That is, once you instantiate something, you never change it.
 Along the same vein, infrastructure is replaced rather than maintained.

 In the data center, infrastructure is expensive.
 To preserve the investments, ops teams craft and carefully maintain each individual server.
 In contrast, the cloud provides the capability to set up new infrastructure at the click of a button – better still, in an API call that is invoked in an automated way.